Vonage-Community/send-sms-messages-with-python-flask/README.md

 ## Setup
 ### Create an account with ngrok, install it, and spin up a tunnel

-The Voice API must be able to access your webhook so that it can make requests to it, therefore, the endpoint URL must be accessible over the public internet.
+The Messages API must be able to access your webhook so that it can make requests to it, therefore, the endpoint URL must be accessible over the public internet.

 In order to do that for this tutorial, [we will use ngrok](https://developer.vonage.com/en/blog/local-development-nexmo-ngrok-tunnel-dr/).